 Conversations follow a user across the multiple Daniapps that they associate with.
 There is one single conversation for each pair of users.
 Therefore, if User A and User B are both using Daniapp 1 and Daniapp 2, both Daniapps will be able to gain access to the entire conversation.
 Additionally, User A and User B may simultaneously engage in the conversation across multiple Daniapps.
 The Daniapp is required to only have the user it is currently authenticated against to grant permission to view their conversations.
 The conversation will be accessible even if the other user has not granted access to the Daniapp to access their conversations.

-The DaniWeb Connect API offers the ability for users to engage in group conversations.
-Groups have a privacy setting which must be specified when they are created.
-By making a group private, the group may only be joined via a passphrase.
+Group conversations have a privacy setting which must be specified when they are created.
+By making a group private via the API, the group may only be joined via a passphrase.

 All messages are permanently stored in the DaniWeb Connect servers as plain text.